tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 A formalization work to show or prove the correctness of the different use cases and solutions presented here (and any other that may be found) needs to be carried out.
-A question that needs a precise answer is how many extended commits (one?, two?) a node needs to persist when implementing solution 3 without Tendermint's current limitations.
+A question that needs a precise answer is how many extended commits (one?, two?) a node needs to keep in persistent memory when implementing Solution 3 described above without Tendermint's current limitations.
 Another important invariant we need to prove formally is that the set of vote extensions required to make progress will always be held somewhere in the network.